AROW: V2X-based Automated Right-of-Way Algorithm for Cooperative Intersection Management: Driver Messenger System (DMS)

 \section{Driver Messenger System (DMS)}

-DMS allows CAVs to utilize sensor data and V2X communication to share application-specific Over-the-Air (OTA) Driver Intention Messages (DIMs) between Host Vehicle (HV) and Target Remote Vehicles (TVs).
-DMS is essentially divided four main components which have been previously explained in detail by the authors \cite{shah2022enabling}.
+DMS allows CAVs to utilize sensor data and V2X communication to share application-specific Over-the-Air (OTA) DIMs between Host Vehicle (HV) and Target Remote Vehicles (RVs).
+For this study, HV is the term used to refer to one particular reference CAV out of all the CAVs in the scenario.
+Since DMS and all its encompassing applications such as the SC-I application in this study are distributed, every CAV in the scenario runs the system within its respective OBU.
+However, we just fix and denote a particular CAV as the HV and visualize the working of the application and the underlying algorithm, AROW in this case, from its perspective.
+DMS is essentially divided into four main components, which have been previously explained in detail by the authors \cite{shah2022enabling}.
 Relevant details of these components specific to the application in focus are mentioned in the following.